Latest News

 Dollaga has for decades displayed the courage, creativity, and consistency that mark her as a true disciple of Jesus Christ, proclaiming abundant life to all, especially those victims of injustice in her homeland.
 Because she has embodied both compassion and resilience as she has witnessed for true peace in the Philippines, it is an honor to nominate her for the World Methodist Peace Award.

-This article includes portions of an official award nomination written by Megan Hale, United Women in Faith’s executive for the Office of Deaconess and Home Missioner, and submitted by United Women in Faith General Secretary and CEO Sally Vonner.
-Photos originally appeared with Paul Jeffrey’s 2019 response article, “War Against the Poor in the Philippines.”
+This article is the nomination statement for Norma Dollaga written by Paul Jeffrey, portions of which were included in a statement supporting the nomination submitted by United Women in Faith General Secretary and CEO Sally Vonner.
+Photos originally appeared with Paul Jeffrey’s 2019 article, “War Against the Poor in the Philippines.”